Sarah Kushner

 Bendy puppet plugged into the kit

-A talking character built with the Linear Motor mount.
+A talking character built with the Linear Motor and Zip Tie Mount.

 Classroom user study